|Be Part of the Solution

 Our feline only mobile clinic is regularly in Newburgh on Mondays, Monroe on Tuesdays, and Middletown on Wednesdays.
 Additionally, we have monthly clinics in Monticello.
 Please call for locations and times.
 We have occasional special events at local humane societies, information for which can be found on our special events page.
 Appointments are required.

 Our fee for a female spay or male neuter is $70.00 per cat.
 This fee includes a rabies vaccine, ear cleaning, and nail trim.
 Feral cats may be eartipped at no additional charge, if requested at check-in.

 Our stationary clinic in Middletown spays and neuters dogs every Monday, Tuesday, and Wednesday.
 Prices start at $120 for a male and $150 for a female.
 This fee includes a rabies vaccine and cone collar.
 Appointments are required.

 Click here to view our canine cancellation policy.

 Additional Services and Low-Cost Vaccine Clinics:

 T.A.R.A. offers additional services at time of surgery, or on designated low-cost vaccine clinic days, at our Middletown stationary clinic.
 Details on these services can be seen on our price list.
-Low-cost vaccine clinics are every Thursday from 10 A.M. – 2 P.M. beginning May 29, 2014 at 60 Enterprise Place, Middletown, NY 10941.
+Low-cost vaccine clinics are every Thursday from 10 A.M. – 2 P.M. at 60 Enterprise Place, Middletown, NY 10941.
 These clinics are open for previously spayed and neutered cats and dogs only.
 Please bring dogs on a leash and cats in a carrier.
 We accept cash only.
 No appointment necessary.